 By taking a few extra minutes to prepare your design files, promptly review your digital proof, and understand the material options available for rush jobs, you can avoid common pitfalls.
 These steps help ensure the final product in your hands looks just as professional as you imagined, without any last-minute surprises or costly delays.
 Let’s walk through exactly what you need to do to make sure your rush order is a success.

-Prepping Your Files for a Perfect Print
+How to Prep Your Files for a Flawless Print

 The single most important step for a fast and flawless print job is providing a “print-ready” file.
 This means your design is formatted exactly how the printers need it to produce a crisp, clean result.
 Before you upload, double-check that your file is a high-resolution PDF, which preserves the quality of your text and images.
 Make sure your design includes a “bleed,” which is a small margin of extra space around the edges so your design extends to the very end of the card after trimming.
 Having your files ready to go ensures your order moves into production without a hitch, keeping you on track for that next-day deadline.